marcojakob/code.makery.ch/content/library/html-css-en-part1.md

 1. Create a folder on your computer for your project.
 Name the folder *Portfolio* (or anything you want).

-2. Open Brackets (or your code editor of choice).
+2. Open Atom (or your code editor of choice).

 3. Open the **File** menu and select **Open Folder ...**.
 Browse for the folder you created and open it.
 <p>